-Readiness and Environmental Protection Integration (REPI) Program: preserves military missions by supporting cost-sharing agreements between the Military Services, other federal agencies, state and local governments, and private conservation organizations to avoid land use conflicts near military installations, address environmental restrictions that limit military activities, and increase resilience to climate change.
+Readiness and Environmental Protection Integration (REPI) Program: preserves military missions by supporting cost-sharing agreements between the Military Services, other federal agencies, state and local governments, and private conservation organizations to avoid land use conflicts near military installations, address environmental restrictions that limit military activities, and increase resilience to changing environmental conditions.
 The REPI Program is administered by the Office of the Secretary of Defense.

 Sentinel landscape: Designated areas where conservation, working lands, and national defense interests converge.
-Sentinel landscapes are anchored by at least one high-value military installation or range and contain high priority lands for USDA, DOD, and DOI.
-They encompass agricultural and/or forestry lands and are the appropriate size and scale needed to address the ecological restoration objectives defined for each landscape.
+They are anchored by at least one high-value military installation or range and contain high priority lands for USDA, DOD, DOI, and FEMA.
+They encompass open space, recreation, rangeland, agricultural and/or forestry lands and are the appropriate size and scale needed to address the ecological restoration and landscape resilience objectives appropriate for each landscape.

-Sentinel landscape coordinator (SLC): This individual serves as a liaison between local stakeholders and agency headquarters, with the principal duty of facilitating and coordinating the activities of the local sentinel landscape partnership to achieve objectives and key results.
+Sentinel landscape coordinator (SLC): This individual serves as a liaison between local partners and agency headquarters, with the principal duty of facilitating and coordinating the activities of the local sentinel landscape partnership to achieve objectives and key results.
 They also work to build relationships among local defense, conservation, and agricultural partners.